 Their bot crawls through the HTML and CSS code of your entire website and examines all the links it can find.
 This includes checking complete internal as well as outbound broken links on your website, as well as links to images, style sheets, and other resource files.

-Here is a list of important features which you find in Dr. Link Check…
+Here is a list of important features that you will find in Dr. Link Check…

-and it have a few more advanced customizations to manage and fix broken links and harmful links from your website.
+and it has a few more advanced customizations to manage and fix broken links and harmful links from your website.

 How to Find Broken Links on Website?